Feed the Birds Day

 Bird watching is the biggest hobby of all, enjoyed by people young and old.
 Coaxing wild birds to make your backyard their home, is accomplished largely by having a readily and consistent food source.
 Your bird feeders are that vital source.

-In addition to feeding birds, today is also a day to educate the public about wild birds and their needs.
+In addition to feeding your fine-feathered friends, today is also a day to educate the public about wild birds and their needs.
 Importantly, we encourage schools and businesses to hold classes and seminars about birds and especially about winter survival.

-Important: Once you begin feeding the birds, it is important to do so consistently.
-Accordingly, they rely on the seed for survival.
+Once you begin feeding them, it is important to do so consistently.
+Understandably, they rely on the seed for survival.
+So, you can’t let the feeder become empty or they will suffer.

 Different species of birds have varying seed preferences.
+Some birds only eat one kind of seeds.
+While others may not be as picky and eat a variety of seeds.
 See Bird Seed Feeding Chart.

 Downy Woodpecker 02